FlipsideCrypto/flow-models/models/descriptions/bridge_contract.md

 {% docs bridge_contract %}

-The contract address for the bridge used to move tokens to or from Flow.
+The Flow contract address for the bridge protocol used to transfer tokens to or from the Flow blockchain.
+Data type: STRING.
+Identifies the specific bridge (e.g., Blocto Teleport, Celer) facilitating cross-chain transfers.
+Used for protocol attribution, analytics, and filtering bridge activity.
+Example: '0xabcdef1234567890'.
+Important for cross-chain analytics and monitoring bridge usage.
 {% enddocs %}